TrickfireRobotics/urc-2023/docs/can_moteus.md

 ```

 ### **Queue From Multiprocess to Each Motor**
 Each motor has its own multiprocess queue, `toPublisherQueue` that is created in `moteus_multiprocess.py`, which is then populated by the Moteus multiprocess for each corresponding motor.
-The type of data that is sent is dictated by the `moteusPubList` array as seen earilier in the example motor.
+The type of data that is sent is dictated by the `moteusPubList` array as seen earlier in the example motor.
 The data that is enqueued is an array of length two in the following format:

 ```
 [0] = moteus.Register